-Budgeted cost: £ 11,100.00
+Budgeted cost: £9800.00

-Activity Evidence that supports this approach Challenge number(s) addressed Regular progress reviews and moderation and nest steps analysis to identify pupils requiring additional support.
-SEN in Mainstream Schools (2021) highlight the need for a graduated approach in understanding and supporting pupil needs.
+Activity Evidence that supports this approach Challenge number(s) addressed Regular progress reviews and moderation and next steps analysis to identify pupils requiring additional support.
+SEN in Mainstream Schools (2021) highlights the need for a graduated approach in understanding and supporting pupil needs.
 It also recommends high quality teaching with carefully selected small group and one-to-one interventions.
-1 2 3 зиррогт.
-Improving Literacy and Maths (EEF, 2020) highlights that high quality information about pupil's current capabilities will lead to effective selection of support and next steps.
+1 2 3 Improving Literacy and Maths (EEF, 2020) highlights that high quality information about pupil's current capabilities will lead to effective selection of support and next steps.

 Emotion Coaching and De-escalation CPD for all staff.
 SEN in Mainstream Schools (2021) highlight the need for creating a positive and supportive environment for all pupils.
-3 7

-Improving Behaviours in Schools (EEF, 2021) recommend tailored, targeted approaches to meet the needs of individuals.
+3 7 Specific staff trained with CPI (Crisis Prevention Institute) Improving Behaviours in Schools (EEF, 2021) recommend tailored, targeted approaches to meet the needs of individuals.
 Staff should be trained in specific strategies.
 They also recommend a whole school approach is needed to ensure consistency and coherence and that this will positively impact on attainment outcomes.
-Teacher Development Groups and Inclusion Support CPD - Differentiation Strategies SEN in Mainstream Schools (2021) highlight to ensure access to high quality teaching and differentiation.
-7 Therapeutic Mentoring training - led by SEMH advisor.
+Teacher Development Groups and Inclusion Support Targeted CPD - Differentiation Strategies, supporting children with high needs (SENDco, Eng & Math co-ordinator.
+Support from Orchard curriculum for children working below NC) SEN in Mainstream Schools (EEF 2021) highlight to ensure access to high quality teaching and differentiation.
+7 SEMH staff meeting training - led by SEMH specialist.
 Improving Behaviours in Schools (EEF, 2021) recommend tailored, targeted approaches to meet the needs of individuals.
 Staff should be trained in specific strategies.
-3 7 Performance Management - CPD identification matched Effective Professional Development (EEF, 2021) highlights the need to ensure that professional development effectively builds knowledge, motivates staff and embeds practice.
+3 7 Performance Management - CPD identification matched to individual development.
+Utilising a range of training including the National College online Webinar service.
+Effective Professional Development (EEF, 2021) highlights the need to ensure that professional development effectively builds knowledge, motivates staff and embeds practice.
 It also highlights that the context and needs of the school need careful consideration to maximise the impact of professional development.
 1 2 3 7 Supporting the Attainment of Disadvantaged Pupils (DFE, 2015) suggests high quality teaching as a key aspect of successful schools.